esp-rs/no_std-training/book/src/02_4_hello_world.md

 # Hello World

-The `hello-world` example is basically a project generated with [esp-template].
-Templates are already covered in [The Rust on ESP Book], see [Generating Projects from Templates] chapter for more details on how to generate a project from the [esp-template], and [Understanding esp-template] for detail on what is inside the template project.
+The `hello-world` example is basically a project generated with [esp-generate].
+Templates are already covered in [The Rust on ESP Book], see [Generating Projects from Templates] chapter for more details on how to generate a project from the [esp-generate], and [Understanding esp-generate] for detail on what is inside the template project.

 Since we already have the code for this example, let's use it to do a consistency check!